slotix/dbconvert-streams-website/docs/index.md

 hero:
   name: DBConvert Streams.
   text: Stream changes from your database.
-  tagline: DBConvert Streams is a distributed platform for change data capture.
-Just set up a source database in DBS, and you'll never miss an event that other applications commit to your databases.
+  tagline: DBConvert Streams (DBS) is a distributed platform for change data capture.
+Set up a source database to be monitored with DBS; you will always be aware of all incoming events and respond in time.
   image:
     src: /images/dbconvert-stream-logo.svg
     alt: DBConvert Stream